ZingV/payyAsakin/README.md

 Support
 -------
-If you find this module helpful and would like to support its development.
-You can donate me some wl at `world: payyAsakin`<br>
+If you find this module helpful and would like to support its development. <br>You can donate me some wl at `world: payyAsakin`<br>
 join discord: [https://discord.gg/WT4cBNNJKW]